Key Account Information

 Interest and repayments

 Interest from loans is calculated on a continuous basis and usually paid into your account on the first day of each month.
 You will also receive capital repayments from time to time, based on loans' contracted repayment dates (their due dates for repayment).
-Interest and repayments can be automatically reinvested (see below).
+Capital repayments will automatically be reinvested wherever possible, but you have the option to choose to either re-invest or withdraw any interest payments received (see below).

 All 90DAA investments benefit from automatic inclusion in a separate, discretionary Provision Fund intended to help to protect investors from income delays or income and/or capital losses within the 90DAA.